open-data-fabric/open-data-fabric/src/open-data-fabric.md

 3. If the results produced in every step match the recorded ones - we can safely consider that the newer version of the [Engine](#engine) is fully compatible with the older one.
 4. A special [Metadata](#metadata-chain) record is created to record this compatibility, therefore, allowing all users to use the latest version of the [Engine](#engine) instead of downloading all the versions seen previously.

-## Remote Contract
+## Repository Contract
 > **TODO:**
 > - Supported protocols
-> - Querying data in advanced remote
+> - Querying data in advanced repository

 ## Future Topics